Seasonal workforce swings

 Landscaping operators need to stop rebuilding their workforce every March.
 The companies that scale are the ones that define roles clearly, plan routes efficiently, manage equipment systematically, and retain seasonal workers year over year.

-Every crew lead doing IC work is a crew that can't grow.
+Every crew lead doing field work is a crew that can't grow.
 Every seasonal worker who doesn't return is a hiring cost you pay twice.
 Structure is the fix.

 Hiring surges every spring and mass layoffs every fall create a cycle of lost training investment and recurring onboarding costs that never compound.